vjovanov/actormig/actor-migration.md

 1. Constructor Call Instantiation

         val myActor = new MyActor(arg1, arg2)
-        myActor.start
+        myActor.start()

-    Should be replaced with
+    should be replaced with

         ActorDSL.actor(new MyActor(arg1, arg2))